oKatanaaa/CudaCythonSamples/README.md

 generate CUDA capable python extensions.

 The repository is organized as follows:
+- vector_addiction (Lab1)
+  - The most basic example of CUDA.
-- Lab1: matrix_mul
+- matrix_mul (Lab2)
   - Uses CUBLAS for matrix multiplication.
-- Lab2: to be added...
+- dotproduct
+  - Uses shared memory for partial reduction.
+- raytracing
+  - Uses constant memory for accelerating the access to a list of objects that never changes.

 ## Tested hardware